 What was your path to becoming a therapist?

-After completing my BA in psychology, I worked for several years as a clinical coordinator of pharmaceutical clinical trials in psychiatry, which involved extensive client contact.
-This job taught me a lot about psychiatric diagnoses and psychopharmacology.
-Since receiving my MSW, I have worked in various community mental health clinics and with clients from diverse cultural and socioeconomic backgrounds.
+After completing my BA in psychology, I worked for several years as a researcher in the field of psychiatry.
+Since receiving my graduate degree, I have worked in various community mental health clinics and with clients from diverse cultural and socioeconomic backgrounds.
 These experiences allowed me to become more attuned to the issues of social and racial justice that many clients face.
 In my clinical work, I am guided by my natural empathy and intuition.
 I come from a family of professional musicians and I believe that my upbringing in a creative environment nurtured my ability to approach treatment in a creative and imaginative way.

 What should someone know about working with you?